 As the tooling and spares are not easily obtainable when out on the road, it is advisable to renew the rear wheel bearings unless the owner knows for sure that the bearings have been changed.
 Failing that, at least check the rear wheel bearings most thoroughly for any signs of wear.

 The other mode of rear wheel bearing failure is when the grease no longer lubricates and / or condensation has enter the bearing, resting at the bottom, it firstly erodes the track quickly followed by erosion of the balls.
 The rough balls either further carve up the tracks or the balls cut through the cage.
-Incidentally the main axle bearings also suffer this condensation erosion, usually on the right side where the inside of the vertical axle case ( this part of the case cannot be seen) channels the water directly to the bearing.
-It does not happen so frequently on the left side as the axle side plate which carries the bearing on this side ( this plate can be seen externally) is tapered and directs water usually away from the bearing.
-In this mode the initial roughness can be felt, when driving ,of either the wheel bearing or axle bearing, it is usually mistaken for flat spots on the tyres for the first five miles or so.
+Incidentally the main axle bearings also suffer this condensation erosion, usually on the right side where the inside of the vertical axle case (this part of the case cannot be seen) channels the water directly to the bearing.
+It does not happen so frequently on the left side as the axle side plate which carries the bearing on this side (this plate can be seen externally) is tapered and usually directs water away from the bearing.
+In this mode the initial roughness of either the wheel bearing or axle bearing can be felt when driving; it is usually mistaken for flat spots on the tyres for the first five miles or so.
 It will sometimes persist for many more miles as the wear takes place.
-From the drivers view point the problem appears to disappear because when the axle is warm the spring that pre-loads the right-hand axle bearing allows the axle bearing to move in and out each time a worn section of the bearing comes on load.
+From the drivers view point the problem appears to disappear because, when the axle is warm, the spring that pre-loads the right-hand axle bearing allows the axle bearing to move in and out each time a worn section of the bearing comes on load.
 This spring also moves in sympathy to disguise or mask a worn rear wheel bearing.
 The driver naturally believes the flat spots on the tyres have been relieved as the car attains more mileage.
 There is however a degree of vibration still present from the rear end normally detected through the floor pan.
 Unfortunately by the time a driver actually hears or feels either a rear wheel bearing or axle bearing the damage is done.